Global relevance of the Programme

-Therefore to contribute to this globally recognized issue, IIFM being a specialized institute has started an M.Phil level course to create future global leaders to fight this universal battle by creating a broad understanding of the interconnectedness of systems.
-In this course an integrative approach is used where students will learn how to develop local solutions that are sustainable, ethical and scalable at global level
+Therefore, to contribute to this globally recognized issue, IIFM being a specialized institute has started an M.Phil course of creating future global leaders to fight this universal battle by creating a broad understanding of the interconnectedness of systems.
+In this course, an integrative approach is being used where students will learn how to develop local solutions that are sustainable, ethical and scalable at a global level.